sympower/dt-data-load-tool/docs/website/docs/plus/ecosystem/ms-sql.md

 # MS SQL replication

-dlt+ provides a comprehensive solution for syncing an MS SQL Server table using [Change Tracking](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server), a solution similar to CDC.
+data_load_tool+ provides a comprehensive solution for syncing an MS SQL Server table using [Change Tracking](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-tracking-sql-server), a solution similar to CDC.
 By leveraging SQL Server's native Change Tracking feature, you can efficiently load incremental data changes — including inserts, updates, and deletes — into your destination.

 ## Prerequisites